sayedali1/printf/README.md

 * Each function corresponds to a different character
 * Characters are the specifiers of each function
 * Variadic functions are implemented to help contain any number of arguments sent as strings

+## _printf
+* Driver file calling all functions through a struct array and specifier character